bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 api_instance = CrxPackageManager::DefaultApi.new

-cmd = "cmd_example" # String | The command to execute.
+cmd = 'cmd_example' # String | The command to execute.

-name = "name_example" # String | The name of the package on which to execute the command.
+name = 'name_example' # String | The name of the package on which to execute the command.

-group = "group_example" # String | The group of the package on which to execute the command.
+group = 'group_example' # String | The group of the package on which to execute the command.

-version = "version_example" # String | The version of the package on which to execute the command.
+version = 'version_example' # String | The version of the package on which to execute the command.

 begin